-Flowers are blooming and the temperatures are heating up, melting any remnants of snow around the country – what’s not to love about spring?
-And of course spring produce becomes available, making the transition from root vegetables and winter citrus to fresh and vibrant offerings like peas, apricots and cherries.
+Of course spring produce becomes available, making the transition from root vegetables and winter citrus to fresh and vibrant offerings like peas, apricots and cherries.
 I love all the amazing fresh fruits and vegetables spring has to offer.

 California strawberries are my favorite – they’re insanely juicy and sweet.
 In addition to farmer’s markets and grocery stores they can often be found on roadside stands sold directly from the farmers.
-A lot of the state’s strawberries are grown close to where my husband grew up in Ventura county – so whenever we are over that way, we pick up some berries.
+A lot of the state’s strawberries are grown close to where my husband grew up in Ventura county.
+Whenever we are over that way, we pick up some berries.

 Using seasonal ingredients also benefits the environment, since by eating what is in season locally means that produce doesn’t have to be shipped around the world.
 This isn’t to say I don’t still indulge in imported ingredients.
 But there has to be some give and take, and I try to be mindful of that.